seanwirkus/Animal-Crossing-CE/HOME_BUILDING_SYSTEM.md

 ### 5. Material Checking & Consumption ✅
 **Flow**:
 1. Player clicks "Build Home"
-2. Server checks if player has ALL materials
+2. **`HomeBuildingService:RequestPlacement()`** verifies the player has island data, the tent material bundle, and that inventory/resource systems are online.
-3. If missing materials → Show error message
+3. If anything is missing → Server sends a failure response; client shows a notification with the missing materials.
-4. If has materials → Open placement GUI
+4. If everything is ready → Server opens placement GUI with a ghost preview.
 5. Player places home
 6. Server validates position
 7. Server consumes materials